sukhmeenjot/Sukhmeenjot.github.io/_posts/2019-02-22-week2-Project2.md

 # Progress
 * I have created design on my notebook.
 * Decided the color pallete.
-* Software I am going to use.
+* Finalize Software I am going to use.
-* created some shapes for upper body of the design.
+* Created some shapes for upper body of the design.